What is Turmeric?

 Seasons/Availability

-Turmeric Spice is accessible year-round with meagre supplies during the midsummer.
+Turmeric Spice is accessible year-round with meager supplies during the midsummer.

 What is turmeric root?

-Turmeric Root, scientifically referred as Curcuma longa L, in German literature, Curcuma papier, is a tropical flowering perennial that belongs to same family as ginger family (Zingiberaceae), and is one of two rhizomes appearance alike spicy root.
-It is harvested and cultivated mainly for its roots, while its leaves are also used in few cultures.
+Turmeric Root, scientifically referred to as Curcuma longa L in German literature, Curcuma papier, is a tropical flowering perennial that belongs to the same family as the ginger family (Zingiberaceae) and is one of two rhizomes appearance similar to spicy root.
+It is harvested and cultivated mainly for its roots, while its leaves are also used in a few cultures.

 What is turmeric used for?

-With both culinary and medicinal benefits, turmeric root can be accredited to curcumin, the primary active ingredient having powerful antioxidant and anti-inflammatory compound that has been used since long in Ayurvedic and Chinese medicines.
+With both culinary and medicinal benefits, turmeric root can be accredited to curcumin, the primary active ingredient having a powerful antioxidant and anti-inflammatory compound that has been used for a long in Ayurvedic and Chinese medicines.

 Applications

-Fresh Turmeric is gentle carrot/ginger-like flavor confers itself having both sweet and spicy applications.
-It enhances freshness to curries and soups, and can be pickled or fried.
-Its vibrant color is an eye-catchy addition to dishes, but can also blemish clothing and porous surfaces.
+Fresh Turmeric is a gentle carrot/ginger-like flavor and confers itself, having both sweet and spicy applications.
+It enhances the freshness of curries and soups and can be pickled or fried.
+Its vibrant color is an eye-catchy addition to dishes, but it can also blemish clothing and porous surfaces.

 Chemical Composition: